TimeTap23/kolekt/docs/admin/ADMIN_SETUP.md

 3. Ensure all required tables exist in your database
 4. Check that your admin user has the correct role

-For additional support, refer to the main ThreadStorm documentation or contact the development team.
+For additional support, refer to the main Kolekt documentation or contact the development team.

 ---